RanjithEx/birdie/README.md

 ## Notes
 This game was inspired by Flappy Bird, a popular game that was released in 2013.

+## Limitations
+- The game may run at different speeds in different browsers.
+This is because the time parameter is not being considered for updating the game elements.
+- Scaling issues prevent it from running on mobile devices.
+So disabled it for the time being.
+- Performance: The game does not make use of high performance WebGL interfaces, instead it uses the default rendering only.

 ## License
 This project is licensed under the MIT License.